jasoncui/jasoncui.github.io/_posts/2016-01-08-my-hope-for-DC-tech.md

 ![DC]({{ site.url }}/public/washington.jpg){: .center-image }

 *This holiday season DC Inno published [a wish list](http://dcinno.streetwise.co/2015/12/24/dc-tech-startup-wishlist-2016/) of things it'd like to see happen with the DC tech community in 2016.
-I thought it would be interesting to publish a similar post, from a younger (and perhaps more inexperienced?) perspective.*
+I thought it would be interesting to publish a similar post, from a younger (and perhaps more inexperienced) perspective.*

 [DCXP Blog Post](https://medium.com/@joindcxp/why-we-started-dcxp-e15fe06fd311#.d7xox5pyu)